cwilso/AC2023/README.md

 # AC2023
 Temporary AC2023 slide development.
 Decks are in the Decks/ folder.
-Click the Pages link to the right to load.
+Load it live at https://cwilso.github.io/AC2023/.